Creating and Using Widgets

 this.signals.signal_name.emit()

-If you want to emit a signal directly from an html element callback, this is the correct way to do it (see previous subsection and the “The Trouble with This” subsection below):
+If you want to emit a signal directly from an html element callback, just do this:

 this.some_button.onclick = (event) => {